-I personally have never learned any language only because I wanted it for a job or enhance my career prospect but I can understand why so many people do.
+I personally have never learned any language only because I wanted it for a job or enhanced my career prospects.
+But I can understand why so many people do.

-However, the truth is, most people don’t actually have a great passion or profound interest in learning languages like some of us do.
+However, the truth is, most people don’t have a great passion or profound interest in learning languages like some of us do.

 It may be because our education system is all about getting a job, employability & career success instead of identifying and pursue passion, interest, and hobbies.

 Passion is the energy that keeps us going.
 Motivation and passion are everything as far as language learning is concerned.

-If you don’t want to work hard to learn any foreign language then it’s most likely not for you.
-If you don’t work hard, you won’t get good.
-However, if you truly enjoy what you do then even when you have to work hard, you won’t feel like you’re working hard.
-Do you feel like you work hard?
+If you don’t want to work hard to learn any foreign language, it’s most likely not for you.
+If you don’t work hard, you won’t get right.

 4. Procrastination and inability to define your language goals

 You have to determine the quickest part to success by employing SMART goal-setting — whatever that means to you.

 5. Wasting time looking for the perfect method or technique